demon2202/tkinter-Python-Project/README.md

 1. **Installation**

-   -To use Tinker, you need to have Python installed on your system.
-Tkinter comes bundled with Python, so no additional installation is required.
-   -To verify Tkinter is installed, you can run the following command in your Python environment:
 ```python
 import tkinter
 ```
-   -If no errors occur, Tkinter is installed and ready to use.

 2. **Main Window**:
    - The core of any Tkinter application is the main window, which acts as the container for all other widgets.
 This main window is created using `tk.Tk()`.